 How was the reaction when you first showed a green card to a player?

-“He was very curious and scared, but I explained the methodology that consisted of not punishing him but acknowledging his respectful behavior and fair play that he had on the pitch.”Roosevet Castro Bohorquez
+“He was very curious and scared, but I explained the methodology that consisted of not punishing him but acknowledging his respectful behavior and fair play that he had on the field.”Roosevet Castro Bohorquez

-Are the player’s fans of the green card where they are implemented in Colombia?
+Are the player’s fans of the green card where they’re implemented in Colombia?

 What is your hope for the use of green cards worldwide?

 “My desire is that it be incorporated into the regulation of football and so that everyone who plays this sport on our planet can have it.”Roosevet Castro Bohorquez